hanrichard/Notebook/aws/aws learning doc/serverless.md

 - same toolset on premises and in cloud
 - containers are grouped in pods
 - support both ec2 and fargate
+- use eks?
+ - already using k8s
+ - want to mirgrate to aws